zhixiangteoh/eecs280-notes/midterm/midterm.md

   - Always keep in mind static/dynamic type of pointer
   - If no indirection used, object slicing occurs and static type is simply the type it is sliced to

-### Translate problems into code (and vice versa) / Explain what a given code snippet does
+### d.
+Translate problems into code (and vice versa) / Explain what a given code snippet does

 Tips:
 - Come up with 1-2 more examples of problem to motivate a solution